-5.2 Limitations in Mapping Connections between Targets or Indicators perfectly independent from one another.
+5.2 Limitations in mapping connections between targets or indicators

+Translating the transformational changes needed to limit global temperature rise to 1.5°C involves some degree of simplifying complex, interconnected sectors, and not all targets and indicators within the series are perfectly independent from one another.
 Within some sectors, there is a clear hierarchy of indicators-for example, changes in the share of zero-carbon power sources in electricity generation, the share of coal in electricity generation, and the share of unabated fossil gas in electricity generation all influence the carbon intensity of electricity generation.
 Similarly, indicators in one sector may depend on those in another, with reforestation, peatland restoration, and mangrove restoration influenced significantly by indicators that track the productivity per hectare of ruminant meat and crop yields.
 Given the difficulties in fully mapping out these relationships, we did not comprehensively consider dependencies, trade-offs, and conflicts among indicators and targets.